MerginMaps/docs/src/project/settingup_forms.md

 ![Manhole locations](./input_forms_many-relations_concept3.png)

-In QGIS, we are using the **Manhole ID** fromt he point layer and the inspection table, to create a 1-N relationship between the two tables.
+In QGIS, we are using the **Manhole ID** from the point layer and the inspection table, to create a 1-N relationship between the two tables.

 Another example is when you try to capture multiple photos for a single feature.